 Alongside the large number of K-12 programs which serve Orange County families, the region is also home to world-class universities such as University of California, Irvine (UCI); California State University, Fullerton (CSUF); and Chapman University.
 These institutions not only serve domestic and international students, but they also act as strong research universities helping to drive local and regional innovation and entrepreneurship in Orange County.
-Further driving innovation and entrepreneurship, organizations such as The Cove @ UCI provides students and entrepreneurs a physical location with the tools and resources, including meeting rooms, offices, workspaces and prototyping labs as well as fostering an innovative ecosystem with support from both academic and industry professionals.

-Educational attainment has always been one of the primary ways to access more career pathways leading to improved incomes and career opportunities.
-As of 2022, the median earnings of residents who were high school graduates totaled only \$37,795 compared https://innovation.uci.edu/the-cove/ to \$78,753 for residents with a Bachelor's degree, a difference of 108 percent.
-As such, improving disinvested community resident access to quality academic programs could help to dramatically improve financial equity.
+Further driving innovation and entrepreneurship, organizations such as The Cove @ UCI provides students and entrepreneurs a physical location with the tools and resources, including meeting rooms, offices, workspaces and prototyping labs as well as fostering an innovative ecosystem with support from both academic and industry professionals.20 to \$78,753 for residents with a Bachelor's degree, a difference of 108 percent.21 As such, improving disinvested community resident access to quality academic programs could help to dramatically improve financial equity.
 While traditional four-year universities may be prohibitively expensive for some residents, certification programs can also impart valuable, specialized skills and knowledge to workers, often more rapidly and at a lower cost.
 Another option - trade schools and apprenticeships - which have exploded in popularity at the same time as college attendance has begun to weaken, allows residents to start working almost immediately while avoiding significant levels of debt associated with traditional four-year colleges.
-Additionally, as artificial intelligence becomes more widespread and increasingly adopted by organizations, many young individuals see physical jobs involving manual labor as more resilient to technological threats.
+Additionally, as artificial intelligence becomes more widespread and increasingly adopted by organizations, many young individuals see physical jobs involving manual labor as more resilient to technological threats.22